-To mitigate air emissions, the Group insists on reinforcing the emission mitigation equipment.
-Air emission treatment systems with water spray tower installation, activated carbon absorption device and centrifugal fan were adopted in the production process of copper wires and steel core since the end of 2014.
-To ensure complete collection and proper treatment of air emission, subsequent to the enhancement of the new treatment system in October 2017, the installation of additional gas collection system and rotating-stream-tray scrubber in the production process of copper wires was enhanced in the abovementioned new treatment system.
-The increase of air pollutants per unit of production volume from 0.000026kg in 2018 to 0.002063kg in 2019 was mainly because different kinds of productions have been involved.
-Each product has its own density of air pollutants.
+- 1. Reinforcing the emission mitigation equipment.
+Air emission treatment systems with water spray tower installation, activated carbon absorption device and centrifugal fan were adopted in the production process of copper wires and steel core since the end of 2014. - To ensure complete collection and proper treatment of air emission, subsequent to the enhancement of the new treatment system in October 2017, the installation of additional gas collection system and rotating-stream-tray scrubber in the production process of copper wires was enhanced in the above-mentioned new treatment system. - 3.
+Since February 2020, the Group implemented "water-based paint take place of oil-based paint" to reduce emissions. - 4.
+To reinforce emission monitoring system, the Group engaged Huizhou Zhongke Huayan Testing Technology Co., Ltd. to issue a testing report on 8 September, 2021. - 5.
+To achieve an organised and up-to-standard emission, a comprehensive rectification project has been carried out for the collection of gas in production process since July 2020.